E-Safety and Digital Awareness

 We encourage parents and carers to maintain an open and honest dialogue with their children about their online lives, by supporting them with their personal development online and helping them to deal with any concerns or issues.
-Parents can help to minimise online risks by staying engaged with their child’s online activity (as appropriate to their age), by modelling positive online behaviours themselves, and also by reporting any inappropriate or illegal content they find.
+Parents can help to minimise online risks by staying engaged with their child’s online activity, by modelling positive online behaviours themselves, and also by reporting any inappropriate or illegal content they find.

 Below is our Digital Parenting guide written by Dr. Neelam Palmer; please feel free to download a copy for your family.
 E-Safety bulletins are also regularly included in the school newsletter to keep pupils, parents and staff up to date on latest online trends, awareness campaigns and safeguarding issues.

 We also offer parents free access to the Parent Zone Parenting in the Digital Age online course.
 The course consists of the following four modules and takes approximately 20 minutes to complete;

 - Module 2: What makes some online spaces riskier than others?

 - Module 3: Tools to keep your children safer online.

 Please email Miss Brook to request the free code.

 RCPCH The health impacts of screen time: a guide for clinicians and parents

 Recommendations from the Royal College of Paediatrics and Child Health regarding the health impacts of screen time on children and young people.
 This guide also includes practical tips to support families who want to reduce screen use.

 Parent Info is a website for parents, covering all of the issues amplified by the internet.
 It provides support and advice to parents, with contributions from leading experts and organisations in matters related to young people and families in a digital world.